ocelot-inc/ocelotgui/README.txt

 <H3 id="an-installation-with-mageia-41-64-bit">An installation with Mageia 4.1, 64-bit</H3><HR>

 <P>These steps worked after a fresh installation of Mageia 4.1,
-a KDE-based Linux distro, after downloading ocelotgui.tar.gz to ~/Downloads.
+a KDE-based Linux distro, after downloading ocelotgui-0.9.0.tar.gz to ~/Downloads.
 <PRE>
  cd ~/Downloads
- #Unpack ocelotgui.tar.gz to a new subdirectory named ocelotgui
+ #Unpack ocelotgui-0.9.0.tar.gz to a new subdirectory named ocelotgui
- tar -zxvf ocelotgui.tar.gz
+ tar -zxvf ocelotgui-0.9.0.tar.gz
  cd ocelotgui
  #Install a package containing libmysqlclient.so
  #You can use "urpmf <library name>" to find